cjripple/DH110-SEM1F/assignment05/README.md

 For the second feature suggestion, the automated virtual chat solution, I was interested in replicating the chat option that the California DMV provides.
 I think that service is helpful, and the New York State Commission on Judicial Conduct could really use a feature like this.
 Since a chat bot requires a "user inquiry" or "user intent" I could not plot out every possible type of command, but I did my best to show what the basic functionality of it looks like.
 When a user clicks in the corner, or opens a search dialog, the virtual search assistant will come up.

 This exercise was a lot of fun becuase this is the part where all the research and background starts to develop into creativity.
 We can now make informed layout decisions since we know the paint points and goals that our user is trying to complete.
 I think there are a lot of improvements that I need to make, and I need to assess again with another user.
 One more idea I had that the user did not mention, was a microphone button to allow a user to speak a question or command to the virtual search assistant.
 This feature would be helpful for people who have issues typing.
+However, the virtual chat solution might take a lot of maintenance to set up properly and could require a lot of development, so this is something to consider. z